 What is K9 Nose Work®?
 It's is a game and sport designed for dogs which provides an outlet for their natural hunting and scenting abilities.
 This class offers great mental and physical exercise, builds the dog’s confidence and helps nervous dogs feel more comfortable.
 Dogs learn to problem solve and work independently.

 Cheri has been a trainer at Dog-Gone Fun since 2016.
-Before her time with us, she started training puppy kindergarten, beginner obedience levels I & II and CGC classes at the Winston Salem Dog Training Club in 1999.
-Cheri has owned her own dog training business and worked as an Animal Behavior College training mentor.
-She is also a certified AKC Canine Good Citizen (CGC) evaluator.
+Before her time with us, she started training puppy kindergarten, beginner obedience levels I & II and CGC classes at the Winston Salem Dog Training Club since 1999.
+Cheri has also owned her own dog training business and worked as an Animal Behavior College training mentor.
+She is a certified AKC Canine Good Citizen (CGC) evaluator.

-She currently teaches all levels of obedience classes, introduction and beginning agility, AKC Canine Good Citizenship classes, AKC Star puppy class, really reliable recall class, puppy day school dogs and is a K9 Nose Work® Instructor (ANWI).
+She currently teaches all levels of obedience classes, introduction and beginning agility, AKC Canine Good Citizenship classes, AKC S.T.A.R. puppy class, really reliable recall class, and is a Certified K9 Nose Work® Instructor (CNWI).

 Cheri has trained and titled in Competition Obedience, Rally Obedience, Tracking, Master’s Agility, Fast Cat®, Therapy Dog, and Champion K9 Nose Work®.

 Cheri and her German Shepherd are currently active in multiple dog sports.